Bad tick-related news for Ohio

 Folk Remedies That Do Not Work

-None of the following methods of tick removal work:
+The following methods of tick removal do not work:

 • Blowing out a hot match and sticking the hot end on the tick